A category of noncrossing partitions: Relation to cluster categories

 \section{Relation to cluster categories}

 The purpose of this section is to explain the relationship between the category of noncrossing partitions as explained in detail in this paper and the category of \cite{HK} which we denote $\cH\cK$.
-Details go beyond the scope of this paper and will be explained in another paper.
 The basic topological difference is that the category $\cH\cK$ has an initial object $0$ and is therefore contractible.
 The same for the opposite category $\cH\cK^{op}$ where $0$ is the terminal object.
 The category $\cN\cP(n)$ has a Catalan number $C_n=\frac1{n+1}\binom{2n}n$ of morphisms from $\{1,\cdots,n\}$ to the object $\Omega$ which corresponds to $0$.
 There does not appear to be a functor from one category to the other.
 However, there is a third category that is related to both.
 This is an extended version of the ``cluster morphism category'' from \cite{IT13}.